St. Michael’s College/College of Santa Fe

 Santa Fe, New Mexico

 The best source of information is No Halls of Ivy: The Gritty Story of The College of Santa Fe 1947-2009 by Richard McCord.
 E-Yearbooks has available the 1980 Paladin, the school yearbook.
 I also consulted O Brothers, Where Art Thou?
 A Brief History of the College of Santa Fe by Jennifer Levin.
-The logo is from The New Mexico State Library.
+The ad is from the Albuquerque Journal.

 Opening in 1859, St. Michael’s College was the first chartered educational institution in New Mexico.
 But it was not until 1947 that Brother Benildus, with a faculty of 14 Christian Brothers, opened a four-year college.
 Some of those first 148 students were brothers-in-training; some were lay students attending under the G.I.
 Bill; most were poor, local, and Hispanic.